-Opening a bank account in Spain as a foreigner is critical if you’re living in (or thinking about moving to) the country.
+Opening a bank account in Spain as a foreign non-resident is critical if you’re living in (or thinking about moving to) the country.

 Like most places in Europe, expats discover that having a Spanish bank account is an important requirement of life here.
 The reason is that many Spanish institutions and local businesses will only transact with a local bank account.

-For instance, for basic everyday purchases like utilities, gym memberships, and health insurance you’ll often need a Spanish IBAN and a local bank account.
+For instance, for basic everyday purchases like utilities, gym memberships, and health insurance you’ll often need a Spanish IBAN (not just a euro IBAN account) and a local bank account.